Read Time: 5 Minutes

 3. Build and deploy new environments more efficiently

-One might think, reasonably, that this increases the complexity of deploying a new environment.
+One might reasonably think, that this increases the complexity of deploying a new environment.
 You’d be right, if it weren’t for Azure PaaS.

 Now that Sitecore is optimized for the cloud, you can enjoy the power of a more complex environment, without the comparable hassle of planning, configuring, installing, and deploying it.
 With Azure PaaS, Sitecore takes care of the planning and configuration piece, leaving you to simply install and deploy.
 And it really is simple; you just select the size of your environment and the Wizard handles it from there.